cwf1984/work-day-scheduler/README.md

 ## Credits

 As I have said with each preceding homework assignment, I want to thank Bootcamp Spot, the University of Washington and Trilogy Eduction for the assignment and code they provided.
-This assignment was very challenging, I am not quite there yet but it has been great practice.
-Thank you to the instructor and TA's for their dedication and patience.
-I also want to give thanks to my tutor, Zach Auerbach, for his dedication and help.
+This assignment was very challenging, but luckily with help I completed it.
+Thank you to the instructor and TA's for their dedication, patience and help.
+I also want to give thanks to my tutor, Zach Auerbach, for his help.

 ## License